nbpayne/deskandstudio-beta/03-studio.md

 The studio has a number of equipment options available, including:

+- 2 X 1000w studio flash heads
+- Standard soft boxes
+- Umbrellas
+- Beauty dish
+- Barn doors, with coloured gels
+- 120cm octagon softbox
+- Snoot
 - Red velvet curtains -- for a dramatic backdrop
 - Black theatre curtains
-- Infinity backdrops -- white available
+Infinity backdrops -- white, black, grey and various coloured options.
-- False floors -- white washed wooden packing crates for an elevated surface
+- False floors -– white washed wooden packing crates for an elevated surface
 - Sandbags
 - Extension cables

-- A-clamps
+We are continually growing our equipment list, please call the studio manager if you have any additional requirements.

 ### Investing in the future